kellerberrin/UVIS/Sphinx/SphinxGAE/html/_sources/software/usdrugdatabase/usdrugdatabase.txt

     :target: NLMimagedownload/NLMimagedownload.html

-:ref:`Downloading the image files from the NLM online API<nlmimagedownloaddoc>` Solid drug (pill) image URLs are downloaded from the NLM online API using a python script.
+:ref:`Downloading the image files and RxCui from the NLM online APIs<nlmimagedownloaddoc>` Solid drug (pill) image URLs and all RxCuis are downloaded from the NLM online APIs using a python script.
-The image URLS are used to decorate the csv file generated from the "package.txt" and "product.txt" down loaded from the FDA.
+The resultant data is used to decorate the csv file generated from the "package.txt" and "product.txt" down loaded from the FDA.
+A checkpoint file is also generated so that the downloaded data can be stored for later updates (only new NDCs will need to be updated).